Family Event | Black History Month

 Saturday, February 25

-Bring your family to the Chicago History Museum for a dive into the Chicago connection to the origins of Black History Month!
+Join us at the Chicago History Museum to explore the Chicago origins of Black History Month!
 Connect with Bronzeville community advocacy organizations, get an up-close look at Bronzeville materials from CHM’s collections, and participate in a meet and greet with a reenactor of journalist and activist Ida B. Wells-Barnett!

 Included with general admission.